metablaster/WindowsFirewallRuleset/docs/Remote.md

 - Test-RemoteRegistry
 - Test-WinRM

-All other functions do not implement remoting and it's unclear if it's needed
+All other functions do not implement remoting and it's unclear if remoting is needed

 ### Ruleset.UserInfo

-The following functions do not support remoting
+The following functions do not support remoting by design

 - Merge-SDDL
 - Split-Principal